Can’t find Dyson’s airwrap? This bestselling hot brush is our go to – and on sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Struggling to get Dyson’s airwrap this Black Friday?
+Struggling to get Dyson’s airwrap this Cyber Monday?
 Ghd’s alternative is on sale with 20% off

 A bouncy blow-dry doesn’t have to mean a trip to the salon thanks to this tool